pcy001/10x-cards/.ai/db-plan.md

    - One flashcard can have many reviews
    - Each review is for exactly one flashcard

+3. **auth.users (1) → learning_sessions (many)**
+   - One user can have many learning sessions
+   - Each learning session belongs to exactly one user

+4. **learning_sessions (1) → flashcard_reviews (many)**
+   - One learning session can have many flashcard reviews
+   - Each flashcard review can optionally belong to one learning session

 ## 3. Indexes

 ### flashcards table